 The Astrophysics current missions include three of the Great Observatories originally planned in the 1980’s and launched over the past 24 years.
 The current suite of operational Great Observatories include the Hubble Space Telescope, the Chandra X-ray Observatory, and the Spitzer Space Telescope.
 Additionally, the Fermi Gamma-ray Space Telescope explores the high-energy end of the spectrum.
 Innovative Explorer missions, such as the Swift Gamma-ray Explorer and NuSTAR, complement the Astrophysics strategic missions.
 Together these missions account for much of humanity's accumulated knowledge of the heavens.
 Many of these missions have achieved their prime science goals, but continue to produce spectacular results in their extended operations.

 NASA-funded investigators also participate in observations, data analysis and developed instruments for the astrophysics missions of our international partners, including ESA's XMM-Newton, Herschel, and Planck missions, and JAXA’s Suzaku.

-An Astrophysics Roadmap will be developed by a task force of the Astrophysics Subcommittee (APS) during 2013.
-The Roadmap will present a 30-year vision for astrophysics using the most recent decadal survey as the starting point.
-The Roadmap will be released in mid-December 2013.
-For additional information please visit the Roadmap web page.
+The Astrophysics roadmap Enduring Quests, Daring Visions was developed by a task force of the Astrophysics Subcommittee (APS) in 2013.
+The Roadmap presents a 30-year vision for astrophysics using the most recent decadal survey as the starting point.